Go to JKU Homepage

 Our Vision & Mission is

-■ to perform pre-competitive, science-driven academic research in the field of “Polymeric Materials & Sustainable Development” at a level of high international recognition,
+■ to perform pre-competitive, science-driven academic research in the field of “Polymeric Materials & Sustainable Development” at a degree of high international recognition,

-• directly, via research project results and their dissemination, and
+• directly, via research project findings and dissemination, and

 • indirectly, by involving academic thesis research as a key element of a continuous academic school building effort in this field.